-Whether you are outside on a walk, in the house during a rainy day, or the car, it’s always fun to play ‘I Spy.’
-This is also a great way for them to practice their colors or shapes.
+Whether outside on a walk, in the house on a rainy day, or in the car, it’s always fun to play ‘I Spy.’
+This is also a great way to practice their colors or shapes.

 26. Do flashcards.

 They don’t even need to be fancy flashcards.
-I will write down letters, numbers, or shapes on pieces of paper and then ‘quiz’ them with it.
+I will write letters, numbers, or shapes on pieces of paper and then ‘quiz’ them.
 My daughter couldn’t get enough the other day.
 She kept saying, “Do another one, Mommy!”

 27. Read books.

 Books are also a great gift idea.
-Whether you are buying a baby, toddler or need a great gift for a preschooler, they will always love new books to read.
+Whether you are buying for a baby or toddler or need a great gift for a preschooler, they will always love new books to read.